Hélder Ferreira (footballer, born 1997)

-Hélder José Castro Ferreira (born 5 April 1997) is a Portuguese professional footballer who plays for Cypriot First Division club Anorthosis Famagusta F.C. as a left winger.
+Hélder José Castro Ferreira (born 5 April 1997) is a Portuguese professional footballer who plays for Armenian club Noah as a right winger.

 Club career

 Vitória Guimarães

 Ferreira was born in Fafe, Braga District.
 He spent the better part of his first four seasons as a senior with Vitória de Guimarães' reserves in the LigaPro, making his league debut on 25 November 2015 in a 0–1 home loss against C.D.
 Feirense when he was still a junior.
 He scored his first goal on 24 April 2016 to close a 3–3 draw at S.L.
 Benfica B, adding a brace the following month in the 3–1 home victory over FC Porto B.

 Ferreira totalled 25 first-team appearances during his spell at the Estádio D. Afonso Henriques.
 He scored his only goal on 11 December 2017, in a 1–0 Primeira Liga home defeat of Feirense.

 Paços Ferreira

 On 27 June 2019, Ferreira signed a three-year contract with newly-promoted F.C.
 Paços de Ferreira.
 He netted four times from 33 appearances in the 2020–21 campaign, as the club finished fifth and qualified for the UEFA Europa Conference League.